qibolun/DryVR/README.md

-DryVR software verification of hybrid system verification.
+DryVR software of hybrid system verification.
 This software is currently provided for evaluation  only with limited technical support.
 For details, contact the authors of the accompanying paper:
 DRYVR:Data-driven verification and compositional reasoning for automotive systems {cfan10,bolunqi2,mitras,vmahesh}@illinois.edu

-The tool has been tested on Ubuntu 14.04 (64 bit version)
+March 23.
+The tool is being tested on Ubuntu 16 (64 bit version).
+We will update this note when it is ready.

 Installation
 ============